Joseph and Philomin Lamothe.

 The Luekens had eight children: Marie (Hanghofer) Nora (Darbyshire), Laura Lueken, Delphine (Story), Ralph, Herbert, Leonard and Anthony.

 First Henry and son came, followed by the family.
 Emma, her children and Fred Hass came by wagon train, driving cattle as they came.

 Mrs. Martel came to Winter Lake in 1957 with her son, Rod, and daughter Sandra.
 Isabel was to be the teacher as well as the janitor of this isolated country school.

 Thirty-five students were enrolled, consisting of grades one to nine.
 Grade nine was done by correspondence.
-The students tried to come on a regular basis, but they had all had to walk because there were no roads.
-During the winter months the attendance was poor as a result of the cold and snow.
+The students tried to come regularly, but they had all had to walk because there were no roads.
+During the winter months, the attendance was poor as a result of the cold and snow.
 The students all enjoyed school though and came whenever possible.

 Maude and Al Martin.

 Al Martin was born in Toronto in 1888 and Maude in the district of Assiniboine (where Parkbeg, Saskatchewan is now) in 1890, she was the daughter of a rancher.